 - Eliminate loopholes into the system by disconnecting any inactive NIC.

-- Secure the host platform that connects guests and hypervisors to a physical network by setting up logging and time synchronization, placing things in place to regulate users and groups and by setting file permissions.
+- Secure the host platform that connects guests and hypervisors to a physical network by setting up logging and time synchronization, placing things in place to regulate users and groups, and setting file permissions.

 - Use authentication and encryption on each packet to secure IP communications between two hosts.